Where to Get Your Driving Record

 How to Correct a Mistake on Your Driving Record

 If you find a mistake on your driving record, it can usually be fixed.
-Traffic violation errors should be corrected by the Secretary of State.
+The Secretary of State should correct traffic violation errors.
 A not-at-fault accident listed as an at-fault accident can usually be cleared up at the insurance office with which you were insured at the time of loss.

 Keep a close eye on your driving record; it can mean the difference between high insurance rates and cheap insurance rates.
 Knowing how many points are on your driving record can help inspire you to drive more cautiously.